Skip to content

 Embedded C++ Tutorial: Slab / Arena Implementation and Comparison

-We now continue our exploration of memory allocation using fixed pools, slabs, and arenas—specifically Slab and Arena (Bump / Region).
-While some of these concepts belong to the operating system level, understanding them is always beneficial!
+Here we begin covering the remaining memory allocation topics using fixed pools, slabs, and arenas — specifically Slab and Arena (Bump / Region).
+While some of this content technically belongs to the operating system level, it never hurts to know it!

 TL;DR